owncloud/music/README.md

 ### `/api/collection`

 Returns all artists with nested albums and each album with nested tracks.
-The tracks carry file IDs which can be used to obtain WebDAV link for playing with /api/file/{fileId}/webdav.
+Each track carries a file ID which can be used to obtain the file path with `/api/file/{fileId}/path`.
+The front-end converts the path into playable WebDAV link like this: `OC.linkToRemoteBase('webdav') + path`.

 	GET /api/collection